Augus1999/ChemBFN-WebUI/README.md

 $ chembfn --public
 ```

-III. use an external directory to hode the model files (Linux and MacOS)
+III. use an external directory to hold the model files (Linux and MacOS)
 ```bash
 $ export CHEMBFN_WEBUI_MODEL_DIR={YOUR/MODEL/DIR}
 $ chembfn
 ```

-IV. use an external directory to hode the model files (Windows)
+IV. use an external directory to hold the model files (Windows)
 ```bash
 $ set CHEMBFN_WEBUI_MODEL_DIR={YOUR/MODEL/DIR}
 $ chembfn
 ```

-V. use an external directory to hode the model files (Notebook, Google Colab)
+V. use an external directory to hold the model files (Notebook, Google Colab)
 ```python
 import os
 os.environ["CHEMBFN_WEBUI_MODEL_DIR"] = "{YOUR/MODEL/DIR}"